oupashabangu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr "A" "Z" | tr "c" "e" removes all charactors tr -d "cC" remove all letters rev reverse it input
+tr "A" "Z" | tr "c" "e" removes all charactors tr -d "cC" remove all letters rev reverse it input cut -d ':' -f 1.6 display all users and their home directories